 - In order to avoid damaging the plants, it is a good idea to have the stakes in place before you plant the beans.
 I have myself lost good bean plants by doing it the other way round!

 How to Cultivate Your Green Beans

-- Plant the large seeds about 1/2 inch below the surface and cover them: in 3-inch plant pots indoors in April, in potting compost, or outdoors from late April to May.
+- Plant the large seeds about 1/2 inch below the surface and cover them.
+Either plant them in potting compost in 3-inch plant pots indoors in April, or plant them outdoors from late April to May.